sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-sinch-client.md

 }
 ```

-Look for specifics in [Authentication & Authorization](doc:voice-android-cloud-application-authentication)
+See section [Authentication & Authorization](doc:voice-android-cloud-application-authentication) for the details.

 > ⚠
 >